BetterMuSeek

 String Material

-Classical guitar strings are typically made from materials like nylon, fluorocarbon, and sometimes composite materials.
+Classical guitar strings are typically made from nylon, fluorocarbon, and sometimes composite materials.
 Each material offers a unique tone and feel.
 Nylon strings are traditional and provide a warm, mellow sound, while fluorocarbon strings tend to have a brighter, more articulate tone.
 Consider the sound you prefer when choosing the material.

 Tension Level